 Judiciary Exam or Judicial Services Examinations are also popularly known as PCS(J), which is an abbreviation for Provincial Civil Service Judicial Examination.
 Different Indian states conduct the Judicial Services Exam.
-All states have their eligibility criteria, exam pattern, and exam syllabus.
-Even the pay scale is different.
+Here are some of the names: All states have their eligibility criteria, exam pattern, and exam syllabus.
+Even the actual pay is different.

 Stages of Judiciary Exams: The Judicial Services Exams are conducted in three stages.
 They are: